thtrieu/essence/README.md

 ![img](turing.png)

 - `visual-answer.py`.
-Visual question answering with pretrained weight from VGG16 and an stack of 3 basic LSTMs, on Glove word2vec.
+Visual question answering with *pretrained* weight from VGG16 and a stack of 3 basic LSTMs, on Glove word2vec.

 <p align="center"> <img src="test.jpg"/> </p>

 ```
-Question: What is the animal in the picture?
+Q: What is the animal in the picture?      .
+A: cat
-Thinking ...
-Answer:
-92.73 %  cat
-05.18 %  dog
-01.03 %  bear
-00.55 %  teddy bear
-00.21 %  bird
+Q: Where is the cat sitting on?            .
+A: floor
+Q: Is it male or female?                   .
+A: female
+Q: Is she smiling?                         .
+A: yes
+Q: What is her color?                      .
+A: blue
 ```